 We have a full post on the Chester Lake snowshoe trail with all the information you need to enjoy Chester Lake in winter.

-Chester Lake is one of our all-time favorite hiking trails in Kananaskis Country.
+Chester Lake is one of our all-time favourite hiking trails in Kananaskis Country.
 We hope that it is one of the highlights of your visit!

 Dan Brewer, a life-long Alberta resident, calls Canmore home along with his wife and two kids.
 He is the co-owner of Travel Banff Canada, where he gets to share his passion for the Canadian Rocky Mountains.
 Dan, along with his family, love being outdoors doing one of the many activities they enjoy in the mountains: hiking, mountain biking, paddleboarding, skiing, snowshoeing and cross-country skiing.